Skip to content

 1. EMF Levels

 Electromagnetic field emissions are the #1 thing I test.
 You're sitting inside an enclosed space surrounded by electrical heating elements for 30-45 minutes.
 The difference between brands is enormous — I've measured units that emit 0.3 milligauss and others that spike above 50 mG at seating distance.
-For context, the EPA's recommended limit for prolonged exposure is 2-3 mG.
+For context, the NIEHS notes that prolonged exposure above 2-3 mG is where epidemiological concern begins.
+The international safety threshold is 3 mG.[4]

 Every brand claims "low EMF."
 Very few publish independent third-party test data.
 Clearlight and Sunlighten do.
 That matters.